 Did she break the law when she left her cruise early?

 Lorenzi was on a Caribbean cruise with her husband, his brother, and his brother’s wife.
 On the second day, while the ship was docked in Port Canaveral, Fla., her brother-in-law suffered a stroke and was rushed to the hospital with his wife.

 “We still did not know the extent of my brother-in-law’s situation but were very concerned both for him and for his wife, who was understandably upset,” Lorenzi recalls.
 “We decided to leave the cruise to be there for both of them.”

 When she contacted guest services, a representative said they were “overreacting and did not need to leave the ship,” she says.

-“My husband could not leave his brother not knowing how serious his condition was,” Lorenzi recalls.
+“My husband and I could not leave not knowing how serious his condition was,” Lorenzi recalls.
 “When we persisted, we were told we would have to pay $778 each to get off the ship because of the Jones Act.”